dawkaka/dawkaka/README.md

 ### Hi there 👋
 <br />

-I'm a self-taught passionate Software Engineer from Ghana 🇬🇭
+Software Engineer from +233 🇬🇭

 **About me**

 - 💼 Software Engineer at [APIToolkit](https://apitoolkit.io/)

-- ❤️ I love writing TypeScript, Go, and Rust and building fun experiments
+- ❤️ I dream in TypeScript, Go, and Rust.

 - 💬 Ask me about anything [here](https://github.com/dawkaka/dawkaka/issues)